-Project Starfish Grades 7 - 12 Advisory Program
+Grades 7 - 12 Advisory Program

 At Missouri School for the Blind (MSB), the Advisory Program is a key component in helping 7th to 12th grade students achieve success in the educational environment and successfully transition beyond high school to the larger community.
 MSB provides a non-traditional, individualized education program with high quality academic and life skills preparation.
 The focus is on the student as a whole person, placing equal importance on meeting each student's educational, social, developmental and vision needs.
 To ensure that each student has every opportunity for success, both in and beyond MSB, 7th to 12th grade students are assigned an Academic Advisor.
 Academic Advisors meet with students regularly in grade-level advisement groups or in individual advisement sessions.
 Advisement sessions are approximately 30 minutes in length and focus on grade-level specific objectives.
 Two faculty members serve as Advisors to each grade-level group of students and accompany the group from grades 7 through graduation.
-Like the Legend of the Starfish MSB Advisors focus on helping students meet challenges and succeed: one at a time.
+MSB Advisors focus on helping students meet challenges and succeed one step at a time.

 MSB Advisory Goals and Outcomes